jbequ5/SAGE-Enigma-Subnet/README.md

 2. File goes to HyperAgent for Planning - Must be Approved by Miner
 3. Arbos decides which tools to run
 4. Arbos decides which compute option to use for execution
-5. **Reflects and Redesigns** the prompt between tools
+5. Reflects and Redesigns the prompt between tools
-6. **ScienceClaw** agent swarm runs at the end of the chain with cumulative contex
-7. **End of Loop Arbos Critique** — if the solution needs improvement, restart loop
+6. **End of Loop Arbos Critique** — if the solution needs improvement, restart loop
-      - **Optional** Miner Review before Looping again
+      - *Optional*: Miner Review before Looping again
-8. **If Solution Accepted** - Final Miner Review before Submission
+7. **If Solution Accepted** - Final Miner Review before Submission
-9. Results saved to long-term memory for future challenges.
+8. Results saved to long-term memory for future challenges.

 This tight loop makes the miner highly adaptive and capable of continuous self-improvement.